 Multi-Site Research Projects

 Multi-site research projects involving multiple colleges in Ontario must first submit an Ontario Community College Multi-Site Research Ethics Board Application to the Heads of Applied Research (HAR) Expert Panel REB for a preliminary review.
 Applications should be sent to the Expert Panel REB Coordinator at email@example.com.

 Once you have obtained the HAR Expert Panel’s Letter of Recommendation, you can then submit the Ontario Community College Multi-Site Research Ethics Board Application form to the SLC-REB along with your supporting documents.
 Applications received with the Expert Panel’s Letter of Recommendation will receive a delegated review by the SLC-REB.

-- L. Culleton, BA, RECE - Early Childhood Education, Cornwall
+- Lori Culleton, BA, RECE - Faculty Member (Early Childhood Education), Cornwall

-- Andrea Ruskin, RGD, BFA, B.DES, M.DES - Graphic Design, Kingston
+- Andrea Ruskin, RGD, BFA, B.DES, M.DES - Faculty Member (Graphic Design), Kingston

-- Matthew Varrette, BSC, BSW, MSW, RSW - Worker, Community Member, Cornwall
+- Matthew Varrette, BSc, BSW, MSW, RSW - Community Member (Social Worker), Cornwall

 Lawrence College Research Ethics Board

 00462, 100 Portsmouth Ave